Cancer and Blood Diseases

 Development, Stem Cells and Regenerative Medicine

-Monash researchers in the field of regenerative medicine are unravelling the basic mechanisms of how tissues repair themselves, to enable doctors to prevent, halt and reverse damage to vital organs due to disease, injury or genetic conditions.
+Monash researchers in the field of regenerative medicine are unravelling the basic mechanisms of how tissues repair themselves.
+Understanding this will enable doctors to prevent, halt and reverse damage to vital organs due to disease, injury or genetic conditions.

 Research conducted at the Faculty's Australian Regenerative Medicine Institute (ARMI) and the Department of Anatomy and Developmental Biology contributes to treatments for conditions such as neurodegenerative disorders, musculo-skeletal and cardiovascular diseases.